|

 prepare the paperwork at the set rates, and pay for each consultation at

-$100 per half-hour, and take responsibility for monitoring your own case,
+$100 per half-hour,.
+You take responsibility for monitoring your own case,

 and when the next papers are due.
-If you choose the hourly basis, Ken also
+If you choose the Hotline, Ken can

 find a trial lawyer to "substitute in" and appear on your